United Blood Nation: Membership

 Members of the gang are mostly African-American males.
 Some sets have Asian-, Hispanic- and White-American members.
 While some sets allow female members, their status varies between sets.
 To become a member of the United Blood Nation, one must be introduced by an existing gang member or prove to be the most dominant.
-A potential new member is "beat in" (physically beaten for 31 seconds by gang members a very minute amount of time compared to most violent gangs) and provided with a copy of the UBN history, oaths, and the 31 rules which must be memorized (these traditions reflect social fraternal clubs and are not typical of most Bloods).
+A potential new member is "beat in" (physically beaten for 31 seconds by gang members, a very minute amount of time compared to most violent gangs) and provided with a copy of the UBN history, oaths, and the 31 rules which must be memorized (these traditions reflect social fraternal clubs and are not typical of most Bloods).
 This process is referred to as being "brought home", alternatively referred to as "Bumming Home".
 All gang members are required to "put in work," meaning that they must carry out the orders and activities as directed by gang leadership.
 Old School gangs didn't provide domestic services or follow regimes mandating blue-collar labor.

-As of 2005, membership was estimated at 15,000 (an inferior faction in the larger scope of organized crime in America).
 In 2017, the head of the United Blood Nation was alleged by federal prosecutors to be Pedro Gutierrez, who allegedly directed the UBN despite being imprisoned in New York State while serving a murder sentence.
 This fact reflects the prison system's lack of ability to 'control' gang activity even while gang members are in full confinement.